-The Kresge Foundation is one of the top 20 private foundations in the United States and is metro Detroit's largest foundation.
-With a $3.8 billion endowment and a staff of nearly 100 employees, we work to expand opportunities in America's cities for people with low incomes.
+The Kresge Foundation is one of the top 20 private foundations in the United States.
+With a $3.8 billion endowment and a staff of over 100 employees, we work to expand opportunities in America's cities for people with low incomes.
 We do this through grantmaking and social investing nationally in arts and culture, education, environment, health, human services and community development in Detroit.
 The foundation’s state-of-the-art headquarters maintains an array of energy-efficient, water-conserving and health-promoting systems.
 The foundation also operates an office in Detroit’s Midtown district.

 Current Career Opportunities

 The Kresge Foundation, an Equal Opportunity Employer, seeks to reach a broad and diverse candidate pool when filling vacant positions.
-We believe that our grantees, employees and the foundation benefit from the various perspectives and talents of a diverse staff.
+We strongly encourage applications from people of diverse backgrounds, because we believe that the foundation and its work benefit from the various perspectives and talents of a diverse staff.
+We do not discriminate based upon race, religion, color, national origin, sex, sexual orientation, gender identity, age, status as a protected veteran, status as an individual with a disability or other applicable legally protected characteristics.